jonathanlocke/jonathanlocke.github.io/_posts/2021-12-25-aws-lambda.md

     public class DivisionLambdaService extends MicroserviceLambdaService
     {
-        public DivisionLambdaService(final Microservice<?> microservice)
-        {
-            super(microservice);
-        }
+        [...]

         @Override
         public void onInitialize()
         {
-            // Associates the "division" lambda function (version 1.0) with the DivisionRequest
-            // microservlet request handler
             mount("division", "1.0", DivisionRequest.class);
         }
     }

-The *mount()* method here is similar to the one in *MicroserviceRestService*.
-It takes the name of the lambda and its version and associates it with *DivisionRequest*, which again is unmodified from the version used for REST.
+When the service is initialized, a call to the *mount()* method in *onInitialize()* is used to associate the name of our lambda and its version with the handler *DivisionRequest*.
+Nothing more is required.

 #### Code